 Abraham believed God, and God “reckoned” that faith to Abraham as righteousness.
 When God told Abraham to look at the stars and said to Abraham that he would bear offspring and have descendants like the stars in the sky, Abraham believed God.
 What does that really mean?

-This same faith, Paul says, will be counted to us as righteousness who “believe in him who raised from the dead Jesus our Lord, who was delivered up for our trespasses and raised for our justification.”
+This same faith, Paul says, will also be counted to those of us as righteousness who “believe in him who raised from the dead Jesus our Lord, who was delivered up for our trespasses and raised for our justification.”

-This seems so very simple that we are tempted to want more.
+This seems so very simple that we are tempted to think we need to do more.
 We are tempted to think we must do more to be counted as righteous.
 It isn’t quite so simple as we suspect, but we have to keep our eyes on what is important.